 You deserve a good night’s sleep every night.
 If you snore loudly, wake up gasping or out of breath, or feel exhausted during the day, you may be suffering from sleep apnea.
 An astounding 30% of people suffer from this condition, and a shocking 95% of people with sleep apnea are never even diagnosed.
 Additionally, sleep apnea has been found to even reduce your life expectancy if not treated properly.

 Dr. Samadian, a leading comprehensive and advanced dentist in the San Francisco Bay Area, offers specializes treatments to alleviate symptoms of sleep apnea helping you sleep better at night.
-With his treatment, you can actually look forward to sleeping each night, rather than dreading it.
+With his sleep apnea treatment in the Orinda, Moraga, & Lafayette area, you can actually look forward to sleeping each night, rather than dreading it.

 Obstructive Sleep Apnea (OSA) is a common disorder that affects at least 2% to 4% of the adult population.
 It occurs during sleep when the tongue and soft palate fall to the back of the throat and completely block the airway.